Inkering/printnoser/index.md

 	<img class="figure-main" src="analysis/fourier/Rectangle With Infill Faster 2.png" alt="Picture of printer top">

-*Figure 9: A failed print of a house shape*
+*Figure 9: A succeeded print of a rectangle with infill going quickly.*

 </div> <p style="float:right; width: 50%">In Figure 6, this phenomena is shown